tejaskannan/smart-tv-keyboard-leakage/README.md

 ```
 python user_search_recovery.py --user-folder <PATH-TO-GDRIVE>/user-study
 ```
 The resulting plot should match Figure `14` from the paper.
-The script also has an option (`--use-forced`) to use the results when informing the search of a keyboard with suggestions.
+The script also has an option (`--use-forced`) to use the results when informing the search of a keyboard with suggestions (e.g., using the option `--force-suggestions` during the search).
 ```
 python user_search_recovery.py --user-folder <PATH-TO-GDRIVE>/user-study --use-forced
 ```